tomswinburne/tomswinburne.github.io/index.md

 Our research pushes the frontier of multi-scale modelling for metals, connecting atomic dynamics, microstructure and mechanical properties.
 We draw broadly from applied math, physics, mechanics and machine learning.

 <u><strong>Current research topics</strong></u><br>
-Projects balance applications with theory/methods depending on your interests, see
-<a href="/team">current/past members</a> and <a href="/openings">openings</a> in Michigan & Paris.
+Projects balance theory, method development and applications, depending on your interest.
+See <a href="/team">team members/alumni</a> and <a href="/openings">open positions</a>.
 - <em>Application focus:</em>
     - Slip transfer in complex dislocation networks
     - High-dpa irradiation damage for nuclear fusion